Chapter 9 Constitution Of India: Democratic Structure And Citizen’s Rights Topic B Right Of Life And Occupation And Mass Movements

 In 1976, a dam was to be constructed at Silent Valley, Kerala, from where the river Kunthipuzha originates.

-The people’s movement to prevent the Silent Valley project was the first significant milestone in Indian environmental history.
+The people’s movement to prevent the Silent Valley project was the first significant milestone in Indian environmental history that brought national and international attention to the forests and intervention from the Prime Minister.

 On September 7, 1985, the area was notified as a National Park and since then a long-term conservation effort has been undertaken to preserve the Silent Valley ecosystem.